 Creating a Case study

-How to create a Case study to showcase an experience or activity of a person or group within the University.
+How to use Content Publisher to create a webpage showcasing a person or group from the University.

 When to create a Case study

 - write about a person’s experience of an aspect of the University (a student’s experience of Freshers’ Week, a researcher’s account of their involvement in a research project)

 - write about a collaboration between the University and an industrial partner (the work of the University’s turbo centre in collaboration with Ford, Jaguar Land Rover and Cummins Turbo Technologies)

 - your content is about a broader subject, rather than an individual experience - this would be better suited as another content type (Project, Event, Campaign)

 - your content is about something that hasn’t happened yet

 - there are existing Case Studies on the same story

 Before you create a new piece of content, search the website to see if it already exists and talk to other people who could be responsible for it.
 We do not want to duplicate content on the website as this can be confusing for users.